jjackson19862017/StephensPopShop/README.md

 --> "Tweaks"

+While on Call with Mentor my checkout payment method broke, hes the fix.

+--> "Checkout Fixed"

 IDEA: Allowing the owner to delete any auctions that he wants to, just incase they have made an error or theres a stock error.

 IDEA: change widget for date and time selector.